Sumo Tournament Experience in Tokyo

 • Sumo information and/or pamphlet

-• If selected, dinner at a local chanko hot pot restaurant to experience what sumo wrestlers eat (with explanations from tour guide).
-Sukiyaki or vegetarian option is available upon request (at least one week in advance).
+• If selected, dinner without drinks at a local chanko hot pot restaurant to experience what sumo wrestlers eat (with explanations from tour guide).
+Vegetarian options are available upon request (at least one week in advance).

-• Meals and drinks are not included (unless dinner option is selected at checkout).
+• Meals and drinks (unless dinner option is selected.

 Additional Information